screepers/screeps-stats/README.md

 to it's own user).

-## Enhances Screeps Stats Collection
+## Enhanced Screeps Stats Collection

 By default this service will ingest the console and performance data (cpu and memory size).